MarynaShavlak/dev-interview-hub/src/entities/Article/ui/ArticleCard/GridViewCard/GridViewCardDeprecated/README.md

 );
 ```
 ## Conclusion
-The **`DeprecatedGridViewCard`** component is crucial for displaying articles in a grid layout using outdated styling.
+The **`GridViewCardDeprecated`** component is crucial for displaying articles in a grid layout using outdated styling.
 It provides an overview of each article with key details like image, title, creation date, categories, and view count, ensuring a consistent browsing experience.
 The component handles image fallbacks with a default image and skeleton loader, maintaining visual coherence even when data is missing or loading.
 It also features interactive hover effects to enhance user engagement.
 Overall, this component ensures users can access and interact with article content effectively while the application transitions to newer UI components.